Pelvic Floor Physical Therapy

 To determine the best exercises to do without injuring yourself further, consult a Doctor of Physical Therapy for advice.

-Best Pelvic Floor Exercises
+Best Pelvic Floor Physical Therapy Exercises and Techniques

-Many exercises may seem familiar at first glance, but a professional therapist will deeply analyze how you’re doing the movements and show you how to properly perform them for best results.
+Many exercises may seem familiar at first glance, but a professional therapist will deeply analyze how you’re doing the movements and show you how to properly perform them for the best results.

 Your therapist might ask you to do pelvic floor physical therapy at home by completing several reps of the exercises he or she assigns.